stupplab/predict-fibers/README.md

 pip install -r requirements.txt --no-cache-dir            # install required libraries in the env python main.py --predict seqs.csv                         # use the model
 ```
 This will create the `seqs_predict.csv` in the same directory.
 Add your own sequences to `seqs.csv`.
 Note that `env` should be activated—if not already—using `source env/bin/activate` before running `main.py`.
+To deactivate the environment, do `deactivate`.